ucsb-ds/pl-dev-team/index.md

 nav_order: 1
 ---

-# CMPSC 5A – PrairieLearn Dev Team
+# PrairieLearn Dev Team

-Welcome to the official documentation site for the **CMPSC 5A PrairieLearn Dev Team, Summer 2025**.
+This documentation is maintained by the PrairieLearn Dev Team at UCSB.

-This site supports our work on creating and maintaining PrairieLearn content for UCSB’s CMPSC 5A course.

----

 ## Purpose